KaijuanYuan/Graph-Query/README.md

 npm install

 # backend
+# the version of python is 3.6.4
 cd structSearch
 cd src
 python app.py
-//the version of python is 3.6.4

 # serve with hot reload at localhost:8888
 npm run dev